 Reduced stress.
 Working on crafts can improve concentration, heighten confidence and self-esteem, and reduce levels of the stress hormone cortisol.

 Decreased agitation.
 One symptom of dementia is agitation, possibly due to changes in the senior’s environment, caregiver arrangements, misperceived threats to their safety, or just trying to make sense of an increasingly confusing world.
-Arts and crafts can provide a positive focus and an outlet to express their moods and thoughts, which translates into more stable emotions.
+Arts and crafts for seniors can provide a positive focus and an outlet to express their moods and thoughts, which translates into more stable emotions.

 Heightened senses.
 Increased stimulation by working with colors, patterns, and textures may reawaken sensory perceptions and help them reconnect with the world around them.